 While our ministers and worship team lead us, we believe that worship isn’t a consumer experience—everyone has a part in our common worship.

 We choose hymns, contemporary choruses, and liturgical songs that are a right and true response to God’s work on our behalf.
 You can expect a lot of variety and hear the overflow of our hearts in song as we worship together.

 Am I expected to give money?

+Giving is part of the worshipping life of members of our church.
 No one should feel pressure to put an offering in the basket when it is passed during the service.
 Guests are not expected to make a financial contribution to Restoration.